Teaching literacy and history through Greek myths

 - as the initial evidence for investigating an aspect of the world of the ancient Greeks

-The lead story should be the starting point for each new theme and topic, but it and the other story should also serve as ‘anchors’ for the children’s learning to which they can refer back periodically and which are in turn enhanced by their growing understanding as the unit progresses.
-It is always good to say, “Now do you remember when…?”
+The lead story is a good starting point for each new theme and topic, but it and the other story can also serve as ‘anchors’ for the children’s learning, to which they can refer back periodically; “Now do you remember when…?”

-We strongly recommend that, before beginning the unit, you look at ‘Preparing the class to work with stories’, where we provide a variety of practical strategies and techniques that will help you derive the fullest benefit from using the spoken word in your classroom.
+To help you get started, we’ve produced a ‘Guide for preparing the class to work with stories’.
+Here, we provide a variety of practical recommendations for strategies and techniques that will help you get fullest benefit from using storytelling in your classroom.

 The literacy materials

-The nature of listening in a group provides a forum to exchange, compare and extend personal responses.
-The literacy materials are intended to help children to clarify their thinking through talking about characters, describing scenes, comparing emotions and imagining objects or events in the story.
+Listening in a group creates a space to exchange, compare and extend personal responses.
+The literacy materials can help children to clarify their thinking by talking about characters, describing scenes, comparing emotions and imagining objects or events in the story.

 The materials offer ideas to support the statutory requirements and non-statutory guidance in the programmes of study for comprehension, where there is considerable overlap between Years 3/4 and Years 5/6.
 We have not included tightly focused literacy activities at sentence and word level owing to the differences among statutory requirements across the four years of Key Stage 2.
-You are encouraged to devise such activities for the specific context in which you are using the unit of work.
+It’s a good idea to devise such activities for the specific context in which you are using the unit of work.

-- transcripts: these match the spoken story; available to download as editable Word documents
+- transcripts: of the story file, available to download as editable Word documents

-- starting-points: possible avenues of discussion to explore before listening to the story
+- starting-points: possible discussion topics to explore before listening to the story

-- pause points: recommended points at which to pause the listening; and possible questions to reinforce understanding of the story, stimulate reflection or encourage speculation
+- pause points: places you might wish to pause, along with guide questions to encourage understanding of the story, stimulate reflection or encourage speculation

-- questions for discussion: suggested questions to prompt children’s exploration of themes, characters, motives and action
+- questions for discussion: to prompt children’s exploration of themes, characters, motives and action

-- suggested activities: ideas for ways in which children might explore, represent and communicate aspects of the story and its language; examples of other resources, such as paintings, which could be used to extend children’s discussion through comparison with the story
+- suggested activities: ideas to help children explore, represent and communicate aspects of the story and its language, along with examples of other resources, such as paintings, which could be used to extend children’s discussion through comparison with the story

 The history topics

-The website provides materials for the study of seven aspects of ancient Greek culture which still have importance today:
+The website provides materials for the study of seven aspects of ancient Greek culture, which have profoundly influenced the world we know today: